Art’s Place in Kitty Hawk, Seriously Delicious Burgers

 When the sun goes down, there are typically a number of regulars out front of the restaurant holding a bottle of whatever’s cold and cheap in one hand, and a corn hole bean bag in the other.
 Everyone’s super-friendly, just as long as you’re not overly obnoxious or unkind.

 The laid-back mentality of the owners and employees of Art’s is commonplace when you’re in Kitty Hawk.
 The Wright brother’s worked tirelessly to achieve the world’s first successful, heavier-than-air flight in the town over 100 years ago, and since then, it seems like no one’s been in a hurry to accomplish anything in Kitty Hawk that’s been nearly as important as what the two brothers from Dayton, OH accomplished in 1903.
 And that’s okay.
 You’re in Kitty Hawk, you’re at the beach, and you’re probably on vacation.

 No one will look down upon you if you spent the entire day doing nothing but drinking beer, eating burgers, and watching the waves roll in.

-Although Art’s slogan is “Locals welcome, tourists tolerated,” the establishment is run by some seriously friendly and kind people, who are more than happy to go out of there way to ensure that both you and your stomach are happy.
+Although Art’s slogan is “Locals welcomed, tourists tolerated,” the establishment is run by some seriously friendly and kind people, who are more than happy to go out of their way to ensure that both you and your stomach are happy.

 The burgers are juicy and made to order, the beer is always flowing freely, and the fries are too delicious to share.
-Open for breakfast, lunch and dinner, consider checking out Art’s next time you’re on beach road in Kitty Hawk.
+Open for breakfast, lunch, and dinner, consider checking out Art’s next time you’re on the beach road in Kitty Hawk.

 4624 North Virginia Dare Trail